Penguin presents the audiobook edition of My Brother's Name is Jessica written by John Boyne, read by Joe Jameson.

 A sincere and very readable attempt to educate young people about the trans experience and foster acceptance

 John Boyne adds his deft sensitivity to the complex topic of transgenderism

 It's all sorts of amazing

-A story with so much heart that the pages practically pulse.
+I loved My Brother's Name is Jessica.
+It's a story with so much heart that the pages practically pulse.
 A moving, thought-provoking, surprising read - don't miss it!

 From John Boyne to Jan Carson, here are four books the Penguin Ireland team can’t wait to start reading this Spring.

 John Boyne’s A Ladder to the Sky tells a timely tale of the lies, ambition and manipulation of a ruthless writer with great talent but no imagination.
 Maurice Swift, a would-be author who befriends an older novelist to further his career is the main character.
 Here, John Boyne introduces an extract by explaining his motivation.